genevaers/Markdown-Test/docs/Intro20-User-Exit_Routines.md

 Lookup exits sit between the extract engine, and a potential lookup file.
 The GenevaERS views are only aware of the virtual lookup record returned by the lookup exit.
 A sample application could be doing direct reads to a database table to retrieve a reference value for processing.
 However, most often lookup exits do not actually load any data from disk; rather they simply use input parameters passed to them by the views to do some function.
 Thus the exit is basically a simple function call.

 Look-up exits are the easiest type of exit to create.
 The parameters passed to the lookup exit are the values placed in the fields of the lookup key.
-These can be constants, fields from the event file, or fields from another lookup, including calls to other exits.
+These can be constants, fields from the source file, or fields from another lookup, including calls to other exits.
 The output from the lookup exit is a record that must match the LR for the “reference file” record it is to return.
 Although it appears to a GenevaERS developer as if GenevaERS has taken the keys and performed a search of a reference table to find the appropriate record, the exit may have done no such thing.
 In fact, it could do something as simple as reordering the fields passed to it and returning the record.

 Lookup Exits are assigned to a target lookup LR.
 When used, the typical LUSM functions are changed to LUEX functions.
 The exit is called each time the LUEX function is executed.